Key Takeaways

 How Exact Age Is Calculated

 Calculating exact age is more complex than simple subtraction due to varying month lengths and leap years.
 The algorithm works in three steps: first, subtract birth year from current year to get raw years.
 Second, check if the birthday has occurred yet this year by comparing month and day.
 If not, subtract one year.
 Third, calculate remaining months and days using the actual number of days in each month for the specific years involved.
+Our age calculator at /calculators/age-calculator handles all this automatically.

 Converting Age to Different Time Units